bioinformatics-xu/DriverGenePathway/README.md

 DriverGenes(Mutation=BRCAmutation,Coverage=C,Covariate=V,MutationDict=dict, chr_files_directory="chr_files_hg19",categ_flag=NaN, bmr=1.2e-6, p_class="binomial", sigThreshold = 0.05)
 ```

-#### Run without default data preparation:
+#### Run DriverGene with default preprocessing data:

-If the default files for preprocessing are NULL, they will be automatically downloaded, which may take some time.
+If the default files for preprocessing are NULL, they will be automatically downloaded.
+However, note that this process may take some time.
+Once the necessary preprocessing data is ready, identifying driver genes can be easily conducted using the DriverGene() function as shown below:

 ```
 BRCAmutation <- fread("brca_maf.txt")